Used to ESL Games, Activities and Worksheets

 Life Changes

 This interesting used to speaking activity is ideal for practicing or reviewing the various forms of used to, e.g. get used to, getting used to, etc. In the activity, students ask and answer questions about the past and present using the various forms.
 First, students answer questions on their worksheet by writing short answers in a random order in speech bubbles.
 Next, students exchange worksheets with a partner.
 Students then take turns choosing an answer from one of their partner's speech bubbles and asking them questions to find out what the answer refers to.
-For example, if a student wrote the word 'beach' in one of the speech bubbles, their partner might ask 'Did you use to go to the beach on holiday?
+For example, if a student wrote the word 'beach' in one of the speech bubbles, their partner might ask 'Did you use to visit the beach frequently?
 The student replies yes or no accordingly.
 When a student asks the right question, their partner explains their answer.
-After the answer has been explained and discussed, the student puts a tick next to the bubble and students swap roles.
-At the end of the activity, students report back to the class on the most interesting things they found out about their partner.
+After the answer has been explained and discussed, the student puts a tick next to the bubble, and students swap roles.
+Afterwards, students report back to the class on the most interesting things they found out about their partner.

 Life Changes Preview